 Does drinking coffee improve our performance at work?

 The world was changed by coffee.
 The world's most popular psychoactive stimulant is coffee, which originated in the Arabian Peninsula and spread to Europe and the rest of the world.
 Read how coffee changed the world by Author Michael Pollan.

 How does coffee that changes the world affect us, particularly in our work lives?
 Does it boost or detract from our productivity?
 Would the global workforce find the energy to work without coffee?

 Another thesis topic is the aroma of coffee.
-When you take a sip of coffee, more than 800 fragrances released during the coffee-making process relax and calm you.
+When you sip coffee, more than 800 fragrances released during the coffee-making process relax and calm you.

 Regular #coffee consumption is good for your body and its psychological impacts.
-It not only soothes your fatigue but also strengthens your body by giving you vitality.
+It soothes your fatigue and strengthens your body by giving you vitality.
 Many athletes have been seen drinking coffee before engaging in their activity, improving performance.
-It is well-recognized for boosting muscle power and giving the body the needed adrenaline.
+It is well-recognized for boosting muscle power and giving the body adrenaline.

-Smells good, looks good, and is photographic, even cinematic; this drink meets our needs and supports us physically, psychologically, and socially.
-I think we got the answer to our question; coffee makes us more productive, without exaggeration.
+It smells good, looks good, and is photographic, even cinematic; this drink meets our needs and supports us physically, psychologically, and socially.
+I think we got the answer: coffee makes us more productive, without exaggeration.

 Bonus: Are you addicted to coffee?